 a.
 Infiltrating Religion

-Curtis Bowers, producer of the documentary Agenda—Grinding Down America, revealed that he found testimony before Congress in 1953 given by Manning Johnson, a high-level Communist Party member.
+Curtis Bowers, producer of the documentary Agenda—Grinding America Down, found testimony given before Congress in 1953 by Manning Johnson, a high-level Communist Party member.
 Johnson said:

 In general, the idea was to divert the emphasis of clerical thinking from the spiritual to the material and political—by political, of course, is meant politics based on the Communist doctrine of conquest of power.
 Instead of emphasis towards the spiritual and matters of the soul, the new and heavy emphasis was to deal with those matters which, in the main, led toward the Communist program of ‘immediate demands.’
 These social demands, of course, were of such a nature that to fight for them would tend to weaken our present society and prepare it for final conquest by Communist forces.

 The devil of communism indeed acted this way.
-For example, some Marxists disguised themselves and infiltrated Christian churches in the United States.
-They started to enter the seminaries in the 1980s and 1990s and miseducated generation after generation of priests and pastors who then went on to influence religion in the United States.
+For example, some Marxists went undercover to infiltrate Christian churches in the United States.
+They started to enter the seminaries in the 1980s and 1990s and miseducated generation after generation of priests and pastors, who then went on to influence religion in the United States.

-The Bulgarian historian Momchil Metodiev, after extensive research in Cold War-era Bulgarian Communist Party archives, exposed the fact that the Eastern European communist intelligence network closely collaborated with the Party religious committees to influence and infiltrate international religious organizations.
+The Bulgarian historian Momchil Metodiev, after extensive research into the Cold War-era archives of the Bulgarian Communist Party, exposed the fact that the Eastern European communist intelligence network closely collaborated with Party religious committees to influence and infiltrate international religious organizations.

 On a global scale, one organization that was significantly infiltrated by communism in Eastern Europe was the World Council of Churches (WCC).
 Established in 1948, the WCC is a worldwide inter-church Christian organization.
 Its members include churches of various mainline forms of Christianity, representing around 590 million people from 150 different countries.
 The WCC is thus a major force in world religious circles.